dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “CLEARED TOUCH AND GO RUNWAY 30L, EMIRATES 381."

 ### 3.3.12 Cancelling landing clearance
-Where ATC wishes to cancel a landing clearance in situations where it will be re-issued in good time for the aircraft to make a safe landing, in order to avoid the pilot initiating a missed approach before the transmission is complete, the following phraseology applies:
+Where ATC wishes to **cancel a landing clearance** in situations where it will be re-issued in good time for the aircraft to make a safe landing, and to avoid the pilot initiating a **missed approach** before the transmission is complete, the following **phraseology** applies:

 !!! example
     **Controller**: "EMIRATES 381, CONTINUE APPROACH CANCEL LANDING CLEARANCE [REASON] ACKNOWLEDGE."

     **Pilot**: “LANDING CLEARANCE CANCELLED, CONTINUING APPROACH, EMIRATES 381."

-When time permits, a reason for cancelling the landing clearance should be given.
+When time permits, a **reason** for **cancelling the landing clearance** should be provided.

 ### 3.3.13 Wind shear
-On receipt of an air-report of wind shear or other weather hazards, the controller should:
+Upon receiving an **air-report** of **wind shear** or other **weather hazards**, the controller should:

-- Immediately relay the report to other aircraft concerned by hazardous weather phenomena
+- **Immediately relay** the report to other aircraft concerned by hazardous weather phenomena
-- Pass the full report to the associated MET unit
+- **Pass the full report** to the associated **MET unit**
-- Pass the information to other ATSUs that may be affected by hazardous weather phenomena.
+- **Pass the information** to other **ATSUs** that may be affected by hazardous weather phenomena

-**Note**: *A warning may be broadcast on the ATIS (where possible).*
+**Note**: *A warning may be broadcast on the **ATIS** (where possible).*

-Wind shear reports should be relayed using the following standard sequence, the contents depending upon the details of the original report:
+Wind shear reports should be relayed using the following standard sequence, with the contents depending on the details of the original report:

-- Wind shear — identifier
+- **Wind shear** — identifier
-- Aircraft type — added if not included in the original report
+- **Aircraft type** — added if not included in the original report
-- Description of event — no change to the report as received from the pilot.
-See also below
+- **Description of event** — no change to the report as received from the pilot (see also below)
-- Height wind shear encountered — no change to the report as received from the pilot
+- **Height wind shear encountered** — no change to the report as received from the pilot
-- Phase of flight — no change to the report as received from the pilot
+- **Phase of flight** — no change to the report as received from the pilot
-- Runway — added if not included in the original report
+- **Runway** — added if not included in the original report
-- Time of encounter — no change to the report as received from the pilot
+- **Time of encounter** — no change to the report as received from the pilot
-- MET/operational information (speed loss or speed gain) — no change to the report as received from the pilot.
+- **MET/operational information** (e.g., speed loss or speed gain) — no change to the report as received from the pilot

 !!! example
     **Controller**: "EMIRATES 381, CAUTION WIND SHEAR.
 AT 0937 BOEING 747 REPORTED STRONG WIND AT 300 FT ON APPROACH RWY 27.
 MAX THRUST WAS REQUIRED."

     **Pilot**: “ROGER, EMIRATES 381."

-ATSU should continue to transmit information on wind shear conditions until it is confirmed, either by subsequent aircraft reports or by advice from the associated MET unit, that conditions are no longer a hazard to ensure safe operations at the aerodrome.
+ATSU should continue to transmit information on **wind shear conditions** until it is confirmed, either by subsequent aircraft reports or by advice from the associated **MET unit**, that conditions are no longer a hazard to ensure safe operations at the aerodrome.

 !!! example
     **Controller**: "EMIRATES 381, CAUTION WIND SHEAR.
 AT 0745 AIRBUS 320 REPORTED AFTER DEPARTURE RUNWAY 30R AT 800 FEET AIRSPEED LOSS OF 20 KNOTS, STRONG RIGHT DRIFT."